frankdai/jslide/README.md

 ### Customize The Controls
 The two jslide-control class elements are optional.
 You can simply remove them from markup if you want to hide the left/right control, as in mobile device you can swipe left and right.

 If you want to use your customized controls ,please place them outside of this markup region and use above-mentioned API for control the slide.
-Please use your own logic for controlling like stop the slide and add/remove control class when it reach the end.
+Please use your own logic for adding/removing control class name when it reach the end.